 Each of our certificate programs requires the completion of five courses (15 academic credits) designed to help students develop a thorough understanding of their chosen field.
-Certificates typically include a combination of required courses along with a choice of program electives; most students complete their classes in less than a year.
-Transfer credit is also available for courses taken at an certificate programs:
+Certificates typically include a combination of required courses along with a choice of a year.